ga-wdi-boston/ruby/README.md

 # Programming Fundamentals in Ruby

-You've alredy learned the basics of programming with JavaScript, and you've begun to think like a problem-solver.
+You've already learned the basics of programming with JavaScript, and you've begun to think like a problem-solver.
 You've had practice reading JS code and predicting execution by evaluating expressions in your mind.